Cognigy/Documentation/docs/en/docs/ai-copilot/getting-started.md

 To create your AI Copilot Config, follow these steps:

-1. Create an agent assist configuration by using the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
+1. Create an AI Copilot configuration by using the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.
 3. Choose the placement of your tiles by adding the starting position and size of each tile in your grid.
 4. Add the Project ID you copied earlier to ensure that the Config is mapped to the right Agent.